aka-kaz/kbblog/content/authors/admin/_index.md

 title: Kazmiera Breest
 ---

-Hi!
 I'm Kassie, I'm a mixed-methods social science researcher with a background in Economics and Data Analytics.
 At heart I'm an organizer; I sort data, behaviors, and ideas to create knowledge and give data-driven answers to public policy questions.
 I study economics and behavioral trends and I use statistical analysis, writing, and design to describe, understand, and draw conclusions about these phenomena.
 I am driven by my desire to reconsider academic writing and make data accessible to all readers which I hope to do through report writing, synthesizing complex concepts and data visualizations.